The History of Mini Golf: From Origins to Modern Day

 Try Your Hand at Mini Golf With Monster Mini Golf

-A neon decoration at a Monster Mini Golf location.
+A neon decoration at a monster mini golf location.

 Now that you’ve learned the captivating history of mini golf, why not experience it for yourself at Monster Mini Golf?
-Visit us today and discover the magic of indoor mini golf, a bowling alley, arcade games, and so much more!

 The invention of mini golf is not attributed to a single person.
 However, the first known U.S. course was constructed by James Barber in North Carolina in 1916.
 With mini golf vs. putt putt often used interchangeably, it is believed that the term “putt putt” was coined by Don Clayton.